Book Reviews

 Shed those extra pounds by reading

-In these rushing times and modern lifestyle like ours, most people will not find time to exercise and a certain percentage of the ones who exercise might not be having fun, and there is no point in doing something which is an obligation to your mind and body.
+In these rushing times and modern lifestyles like ours, most people will not find time to exercise and a certain percentage of the ones who exercise might not be having fun, and there is no point in doing something which is an obligation to your mind and body.
 So unlike any other weight loss book, this book will not force you to physical exercise, maybe a little bit of mental exercise of self-control and counting.
 Read ahead, you’ll know what I am talking about.

-I hope you pondered a bit on the above statement and had a tiny moment of self-introspection, moving towards more of the content mentioned in the book, I would like to point out that the writing style of the author is so catchy and casual that one feels like he/she is having a conversation with a friend, there are no forced opinions, just some funny or logical instances from the author’s life, his takes on a few hyped fitness strategies and his favorite book i.e. The Power of Habit by Charles Duhigg.
+I hope you pondered a bit on the above statement and had a tiny moment of self-introspection, moving towards more of the content mentioned in the book, I would like to point out that the writing style of the author is so catchy and casual that one feels like he/she is having a conversation with a friend, there are no forced opinions, just some funny or logical instances from the author’s life, he takes on a few hyped fitness strategies and his favourite book i.e. The Power of Habit by Charles Duhigg.

 Steven frequently mentions Charles’s book throughout his book and why wouldn’t he, because it is an amazing read.
 He tries to make the audience understand how forming a habit would help in shedding those extra pounds.
-It is not easy changing habits, it’s not like from tomorrow onwards for the rest of my life I’ll wake up at 6 am every day, it requires dedication, hard work, and what not.
+It is not easy changing habits, it’s not like from tomorrow onwards for the rest of my life I’ll wake up at 6 am every day, it requires dedication, hard work, and whatnot.
 Obviously, the author is not going to help you wake up, it’s you who has to take the step and one can being with the smallest of changes at a time as everything needs time.

-Diving Deep into Weight Loss habits
+Diving Deep into Weight Loss Habits

-It’s never easy giving up something you love especially the food you love (sigh), and this giving up never happens instantly, you need to put some thought process and self- control while making this choice.
+It’s never easy giving up something you love especially the food you love (sigh), and this giving up never happens instantly, you need to put some thought process and self-control while making this choice.
 Steven highlights that “The fundamental rule of weight loss is to build a lifelong habit of thinking before you eat, make, or buy food, making a rational decision about what and how much to eat, and then to celebrate and take pride in your good decisions.

 Important Weight Loss Suggestions

 The book is divided into small chapters and each one highlights a new rational way of reducing the calorie count.
 I’ll mention a few important ones here.
-One such important suggestion made by the author is to switch to low calorie and more healthy alternatives of your favorite foods, an example is Diet Coke instead of a regular one.
-Steven also encourages his audience to eat from smaller plates and take smaller servings so that when it comes to gulping our favorite dish from the menu at a restaurant we will automatically be eating fewer calories.
+One such important suggestion made by the author is to switch to low-calorie and more healthy alternatives of your favourite foods, an example is Diet Coke instead of a regular one.
+Steven also encourages his audience to eat from smaller plates and take smaller servings so that when it comes to gulping our favourite dish from the menu at a restaurant we will automatically be eating fewer calories.
 Also having strong willpower will play an important role here, one should resist taking a larger portion of their favorite dishes and keep in mind that one spoon will taste the same as a wholesome plate.

-There is a nice point in which Steven mentions that our eating habits depend on people who we live with or hang out with.
-It is humanly to come under peer pressure and give in at times.
-Just for example, if I ask my mother has to make different meals every day for me, and the rest of the family; it will be a little out of her hands and it’s really not possible in every household.
+There is a nice point in which Steven mentions that our eating habits depend on the people who we live with or hang out with.
+It is human to come under peer pressure and give in at times.
+Just for example, if I ask my mother to make different meals every day for me, and the rest of the family; it will be a little out of her hands and it’s really not possible in every household.

 Book Recommendations: Good friends, good books, and a sleepy conscience are said to contribute to an ideal life.
 Well here are some 35+ Best fiction books of all time with buy online links that you should definitely read if you are into fictional books.